manuelhuber/manuel-huber.de/_posts/2017-09-23-modify-prefab-via-scriptableobjects.md

 So basically I want slight variations of a generic HeroPrefab that are nice to manage.

-Here&#8217;s how I did it:
+Here's how I did it:

 ## Step 1: Create Generic Hero Prefab

 <img src="https://i2.wp.com/manuel-huber.de/wp-content/uploads/2017/09/heroPrefab.png?resize=491%2C612" alt="" width="491" height="612" class="alignnone size-full wp-image-21" srcset="https://i2.wp.com/manuel-huber.de/wp-content/uploads/2017/09/heroPrefab.png?w=491 491w, https://i2.wp.com/manuel-huber.de/wp-content/uploads/2017/09/heroPrefab.png?resize=241%2C300 241w, https://i2.wp.com/manuel-huber.de/wp-content/uploads/2017/09/heroPrefab.png?resize=180%2C224 180w, https://i2.wp.com/manuel-huber.de/wp-content/uploads/2017/09/heroPrefab.png?resize=417%2C520 417w" sizes="(max-width: 491px) 100vw, 491px" data-recalc-dims="1" />

-Here you can see why I didn&#8217;t want to have a separate prefab for every hero.
-If I want to change the waypoint prefabs I don&#8217;t want to do it for every single hero!
+Here you can see why I didn't want to have a separate prefab for every hero.
+If I want to change the waypoint prefabs I don't want to do it for every single hero!

 ## Step 2: Create a CharacterBuilder ScriptableObject

-I&#8217;ve watched a couple of videos about how ScriptableObject are basically the next messiah and now finally I found a use for them!
+I've watched a couple of videos about how ScriptableObject are basically the next messiah and now finally I found a use for them!

-If you&#8217;re not sure what ScriptableObjects are &#8211; me neither :P. But here I use them as scripts that can receive input through the inspector like components but without needing a game object.
+If you're not sure what ScriptableObjects are - me neither :P. But here I use them as scripts that can receive input through the inspector like components but without needing a game object.

-So what&#8217;s going on?
-The MakeHero method on line 12 is the public interface of this class &#8211; that&#8217;s what someone else will be calling with their hero that they want to be modified.
+So what's going on?
+The MakeHero method on line 12 is the public interface of this class - that's what someone else will be calling with their hero that they want to be modified.
 Here we set hitspoints, speed and whatever else you want.
 The values are from the public properties that we will later fill from the inspector.

 ```csharp
 public class CharacterBuilder : ScriptableObject {